 - Student visa holders who breach these conditions might be subject to visa cancellation.

 Family members' visa conditions

-Family members of student visa holders must meet certain conditions:
+Family members of student visa holders must also meet certain conditions:

-- Family members have permission to work up to 40 hours per fortnight once the main student visa holder has started the course of study.
+- Have permission to work up to 40 hours per fortnight once the main student visa holder has started the course of study.

-- Family members aged 18 years or over might only study for up to three months.
-If they want to undertake a course of study that exceeds three months, they must apply for a student visa in their own right.
+- If aged 18 years or over, might only study for up to three months.
+If they want to undertake a course of study that exceeds three months, they must apply for a student visa, in their own right.